Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 A key differentiator for this senior role is commercial acumen, specifically in overseeing cost modeling and optimisation of services.
 This means the architect is not just focused on technical performance but also on financial efficiency, actively managing cloud spend.
 This responsibility underscores the required "player-coach" mentality—the proven ability to fluidly operate at both the 10,000-foot strategic level (architecture, vision, cost management) and the ground-level (coding, scripting, and configuration).

-The architect is expected to possess strong technical and illustration skills to be the primary creator and custodian of the technical documentation.
+The architect is expected to possess strong technical and illustration skillsto be the primary creator and custodian of the technical documentation.
 This documentation is vital as it defines the overall data ecosystem and serves as the primary guidance for the offshore engineering teams.
-This requirement emphasizes that complex technical mastery must be paired with excellent communication and visualization abilities to effectively translate sophisticated designs into clear, actionable artifacts.
+This requirement emphasizes that complex technical mastery must be paired with excellent communication and visualization abilities to effectively translate sophisticated designs into clear, actionable artifacts

 What are the extra benefits of working for Travelodge?

-• Up to £100-120,000 + Annual bonus
+• Up to £100-120,000 +Annual bonus

 • Contributory pension scheme

-• Hybrid working – a minimum of 60% of your time should be spent in the office or visiting suppliers
+• Hybrid working - a minimum of 60% of your time should be spent in the office and or visiting suppliers

 • 50% personal discount for hotel bookings and great friends and family discounts too!